suguruwataru/alpha-gamma/README.md

 ## Gamma colorspace

-By [our definition of a colorspace](#colorspace), the [2.2-gamma-corrected color data](#22-gamma) of course are in their own [colorspace](#colorspace).
+By [our definition of a colorspace](#colorspace), the [2.2-gamma-corrected color data](#22-gamma) of course are in their own colorspace.
 I don't think this is formalized any where, but conventionally it's often said that they are in "the gamma colorspace".

 ## sRGB colorspace

-sRGB colorspace[^srgb-draft] is a RGB colorspace that was developed for CRT devices.
+sRGB colorspace[^srgb-draft] is a RGB colorspace that was developed for accurate recreation of colors on different devices.
+It was designed at a time where CRT monitors and [2.2-gamma-corrected](#22-gamma) data were prevalent.
 It stores colors' red, blue and green values in a way so that **approximately**

     (sRGB value) = intensity ^ (1/2.2)